High Speed Current Collection Project

 BR-BW pan early version

-The early version of the BR/Brecknell, Willis Highspeed pantograph pictured on the roof of Lab One.
+The early version of the BR/Brecknell, Willis Highspeed pantograph pictured on the roof of Lab One in 1977.

 Author's collection